-- Note 1: The estimated delivery date for shipbuilding contracts. - Note 2: The total price and price paid were translated into New Taiwan Dollars at the exchange rates as of the end of the financial reporting period.
+- Note 1: The estimated delivery date for shipbuilding contracts. - Note 2: The total price and price paid were translated into New Taiwan Dollars at the exchange rates as the reporting date. - Note 3: A shipbuilding agreement which the Group didn't sign the formal contract as of December 31, 2024.